nire0510/aka/README.md

 ###### Alias Bash Command on Steroids

 A Bash `alias` is essentially nothing more than a keyboard shortcut, an abbreviation, a means of avoiding typing a long command sequence.
 It's because of these reasons that **AKA** provides a better alternative to the good ol' `alias` command:
 - Aliases are stored as files on your file system and hence can be easily shared and synchronized between your computers
 - AKA is cross-platform, which means it can be be used on your Linux, MacOS or Windows OS based machines
 - It comes with some advance & handy features, such as: search, dynamic parameters and more

+### Migrating to V1
+The latest version has gone through some major changes, and hence is not compatible with aliases which were created with older versions of AKA.
+If you choose to upgrade to the new version, please make sure you backup your aliases folder and then run the following command:
+`aka --migrate`

 ### Installation
 `npm install -g as-known-as`